GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 Now that your USB microphone works with Python, you can try to call the Media Translation API.
-This step will test calling the API in streaming mode, piping microphone audio to the service and displaying the translated live responses in the command line shell.
+This step will test calling the API in streaming mode, piping microphone audio to the service and displaying the translated live responses in the command-line shell.

 1. Execute the utility with the following command.
 You can specify the [target language code](https://cloud.google.com/translate/media/docs/languages).
 The default target language is `de-DE` for German.
 For example to test with Italian, execute the below command.

     The following example uses device number `0`.
 Replace that with your device number if
     necessary:

         python3 translate-microphone.py --lang it-IT --dev 0

-Note: some of the target languages require a [Unicode](https://home.unicode.org/) font to be displayed correctly.
+some of the target languages require a [Unicode](https://home.unicode.org/) font to be displayed correctly.
 By default the Raspberry Pi console font cannot display Unicode characters.
 For this reason, use a Latin-based language such as German or Italian in this step, to test the Media Translation API with your microphone.
 The next chapters will